 Rodney didn’t know what my plan was but he was willing to do what he could to make me happy.

-We did drive around the town.
-There was the downtown area and I was particularly interested in the Hightower Building because they had lovely pieces of art displayed in their windows.
-Reno street was another section that was altogether out of this world.
+Reno street was another section altogether out of this world as far as being unique.
 The old street has been done away with in the sense of what it was then.
-An unending number of junk stores lined both sides.
-There was every antique imaginable.
+An unending number of junk stores once lined both sides.
+Every antique imaginable could be found.

 “What a treasure this is!”
 I was excited.
 “We must come back when they are open.”

-The capital was special.
+The capital building was special.
 There was such a big area of grounds around it.
 Neither of us wanted to walk that much so the sites were seen from out of our car windows.
 It was lovely to see the beautiful old homes around the capital.
 All was sedate, quiet and looked to be uninhabited.
 Not one person made an appearance on the sidewalks.

 Rodney took our car around the Classen Circle and up that drive.
 Oh my!
 The homes were so beautiful in 1959.
 These were huge old mansions like no one could imagine.
 I only wished we could have stopped and walked through each one of them, but, of course, that was a foolish thought.
-They must surely have owners, all though, no one was available outside or around them.
+They must surely have owners, although, no one was available outside or around them.

-Finally, we came to a very old part of town on Elliot street, close to Northwest 10th.
+Finally, we came to a much older part of town on Elliot street, close to Northwest 10th.
 The houses were large but it was evident that these places were rental properties.
 Gone was the polished look of a house owned by an individual.
 Instead, shabbiness in some careless repairs and drab color made for what could be called a slum area.
 There was a bright situation there and I was quick to see it.

 “You don’t want to live in this part of town?”
 Rodney wasn’t too happy about that decision.